Blockchain in Fashion: the insights you never had

 Luxury brand conglomerate LVMH, owner of the Louis Vuitton Malletier, popularly known as Louis Vuitton, is on the verge of completing modalities that will see it apply blockchain in confirming the genuineness of luxury goods.
 Between May or June, all eyes will be on the AURA, the cryptographic provenance platform which is expected to host the Louis Vuitton and another LVMH brand, Parfums Christian Dior.
 Should this work, LVMH plans to extend it to its other 60-plus luxury brands, before finally extending it to brands managed by its competitors.

-Also would suggest to read this article to get more about the use cases: Fashion Blockchain Startups
+Also would suggest reading this article to get more about the use cases: Fashion Blockchain Startups

 Your Blockchain Insider